 17. Will anyone else be contacting me for medical records?
+(Back to question list)

 Only EPH representatives will be requesting medical records for EPH members.
 Initial requests will be communicated through a Provider Relations representative.
 Once review of your records has begun, the Quality Improvement nurse may need to contact you directly for additional information if they find anything is missing.
+In addition, it is possible that other MCOs you work with will request medical records for their own members either directly or through a third party.

 18. Will I be reimbursed for copies and materials?
+(Back to question list)

-Generally we do not reimburse for medical record copies requested for HEDIS data collection.
+Generally, we do not reimburse for medical record copies requested for HEDIS data collection.
 If you have additional concerns, please refer to your Provider Contract or contact your Provider Relations representative.